Gender inequality: At home

-Gender roles in parenting and marriage

 Gender roles are heavily influenced by biology, with male-female play styles correlating with sex hormones, sexual orientation, aggressive traits, and pain.
 Furthermore, females with congenital adrenal hyperplasia demonstrate increased masculinity and it has been shown that rhesus macaque children exhibit preferences for stereotypically male and female toys.

-Gender inequality in relationships
+In relationships

-Gender inequality in relationships has been growing over the years but for the majority of relationships, the power lies with the male.
+In heterosexual relationships the man tends to have the higher income.
+A study found the tendency of women to date up (hypergamy) is decreased with higher income.
 Even now men and women present themselves as divided along gender lines.
 A study done by Szymanowicz and Furnham, looked at the cultural stereotypes of intelligence in men and women, showing the gender inequality in self-presentation.
 This study showed that females thought if they revealed their intelligence to a potential partner, then it would diminish their chance with him.
 Men however would much more readily discuss their own intelligence with a potential partner.
 Also, women are aware of people's negative reactions to IQ, so they limit its disclosure to only trusted friends.
 Females would disclose IQ more often than men with the expectation that a real true friend would respond in a positive way.
 Intelligence continues to be viewed as a more masculine trait, than feminine trait.
 The article suggested that men might think women with a high IQ would lack traits that were desirable in a mate such as warmth, nurturance, sensitivity, or kindness.
 Another discovery was that females thought that friends should be told about one's IQ more so than males.
 However, males expressed doubts about the test's reliability and the importance of IQ in real life more so than women.
 The inequality is highlighted when a couple starts to decide who is in charge of family issues and who is primarily responsible for earning income.
 For example, in Londa Schiebinger's book, "Has Feminism Changed Science?", she claims that "Married men with families on average earn more money, live longer and happier, and progress faster in their careers", while "for a working woman, a family is a liability, extra baggage threatening to drag down her career."
 Furthermore, statistics had shown that "only 17 percent of the women who are full professors of engineering have children, while 82 percent of the men do."